There are about two percent of the world’s species of flora and more than three percent of the species of the world fauna in the Kyrgyz Republic.

 Designated National Focal Point:

-State Agency on Environment Protection and Forestry
+Deputy Director, State Agency for Environment Protection and Forestry